crackman2/SAMPTeleporter/readme/readme.txt

 known bugs:
 - lots
+- if the ini file isnt present and you start SAMPTeleporter.exe it will display an error.
+- clicking the map to teleport is not the most accurate. clicking near streets helps this problem.
+- THE PLAYER MUST BE INGAME TO TELEPORT.
+Teleporting while in the menu will result in just not being teleported.

-- if the ini file isnt present and you start SAMPTeleporter.exe it will display an error. restart for it to work normally after that. i think this only happens when GTA:SA:MP is already running
+restart for it to work normally after that. i think this only happens when GTA:SA:MP is

+already running